keenwilson/liri-node-app/README.md

 ## How This App Works

 ![concert-this](./assets/screenshots/screenshot-welcome.png)
-* The `node liri.js concert-this '<artist/band name here>'` command will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+* The `node liri.js concert-this '<artist/band name here>'` command will search the Bands in Town Artist Events API for an artist and render the following information about each event to your terminal/bash window:
     * Name of the venue
     * Venue location
     * Date of the Event (use `moment` to format this as "MM/DD/YYYY")

 ![spotify-this-song](./assets/screenshots/screenshot-welcome.png)
-* The `node liri.js spotify-this-song '<song name here>'` command will show the following information about the song in your terminal/bash window:
+* The `node liri.js spotify-this-song '<song name here>'` command will output the following information about the song in your terminal/bash window:
     * Artist(s)
     * The song's name
     * A preview link of the song from Spotify